 This post may contain affiliate links.
 Read our disclosure policy

 Aloo Dum is truly a classic!
 It is a vegetarian curry that originates from the region of Kashmir.
-There are restaurant style and homestyle versions of this dish, and I love both styles so much!
+There is a North Indian restaurant style version of this recipe, along with homestyle versions, and I love both very much!
+We’ll be making dum aloo restaurant style here.

 Let’s begin by explaining what the dish means.
 “Aloo” translates to potatoes, and “dum” translates to the cooking method used for these potatoes, which is steaming.
 So this simply means steamed potatoes!
 The potatoes are first boiled, then they finish cooking in a lovely and aromatic tomato and onion gravy.